Wednesday, December 25, 2024

 or: e = ac+bd; f = ad-bc.

-N. B.: Diophantus merely stated his identity, and gave no demonstration.
+Nota bene: Diophantus merely stated his identity, and gave no demonstration.
 I have written an anachronistic demonstration for his identity in the ring of Gaussian integers Z[i] (cf. the following art.
 6 and, further, art.
-9).
+10, Proposition IX).

 6. C. F. Gauss in his second memoir on biquadratic {quartic} reciprocity, `Theoria residuorum biquadraticorum', 1831, discovered the ring Z[i] of Gaussian integers of the form a+bi (where a and b are integers, and the lateral/imaginary unit i = \sqrt{-1} is adjoined to the integers Z to obtain Z[i]; cf. art.
-10 on the lateral unit), and showed that unique factorisation (the fundamental theorem of arithmetic) holds.
-The Pythagorean primes in Z, of the form p = 1 (mod 4), split into conjugate primes in the ring Z[i] (reflecting their being written as the sum of two squares) (cf. art.
-11 for a demonstration that the factors are Gaussian primes in Z[i]; cf. art.
-8 for the meaning of conjugate); the Gaussian primes in Z, of the form p = 3 (mod 4) = -1 (mod 4), remain inert (prime in Z[i] as well, reflecting the impossibility of their being written as the sum of two squares); these yielded a succinct development of the theorems of Girard and Fermat.
+11 on the lateral unit), and showed that unique factorisation into primes (the fundamental theorem of arithmetic) holds for the Gaussian integers.

 e^{i \theta} = (\cos \theta + i \sin \theta)